Providing a safe, peaceful and loving place of refuge.

-We are so passionate to see women and women with children who have been directly affected by domestic violence walk in freedom.
+We are so passionate to see women and children who have been directly affected by domestic violence walk in freedom.

 We are a faith-based charity that aims to provide a safe, peaceful, loving place of refuge to women and women with children who have been emotionally, physically or sexually abused in the privacy of their own homes.
 The refuge is open to all women and women with children regardless of their beliefs, it is open to all faiths and none.
 We will partner with suitable agencies to further their restoration and growth.